-The average rental price in Bellaire is currently $3,933, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 72.1% of the neighborhoods in New York.
+The average rental price in Bellaire is currently $2,698, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 56.0% of New York neighborhoods.

 Bellaire is a densely urban neighborhood (based on population density) located in Queens, New York.

-Bellaire real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Bellaire real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Bellaire neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 In Bellaire, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Bellaire is very tight compared to the demand for property here.